School boards prepare for new at-home learning plan

 Ford said the continued closings have been recommended by the province’s chief medical officer of health as a way to continue to fight the spread of COVID-19.

 Earlier this month, the government ordered schools closed for two weeks following March break, and had set April 6 as the date for them to reopen.
-But Ford acknowledged last week the closures would be extended.
+But Ford has acknowledged that the closures would be extended.

-“What we do today will determine what we face tomorrow,” Ford said.
+“What we do today will determine what we face tomorrow,” the premier said.
 “The situation continues to change day by day, hour by hour.
 In order to protect our children, I’m prepared to extend these closures even further if we have to.”

-Education Minister Stephen Lecce introduced a new plan to re-establishe what he described as “teacher-led learning.”
+Education Minister Stephen Lecce introduced a new plan to re-establish what he described as “teacher-led learning.”

 The plan sets standards for different grade levels, ranging from five hours of work per week for Kindergarten to Grade 6 students and 10 hours of work per week for students in Grades 7 and 8.